eurecom-s3/symcc/README.md

 program.
 The actual computation happens through calls to the support library at run time.

-To build the pass and the support library, make sure that LLVM 8, 9, 10 or 11 and Z3 version 4.5 or later, as well as a C++ compiler with support for C++17 are installed. "lit" is also needed which is not always packaged with LLVM.
+To build the pass and the support library, install LLVM (any version between 8 and 15) and Z3 (version 4.5 or later), as well as a C++ compiler with support for C++17.
+LLVM lit is only needed to run the tests; if it's not packaged with your LLVM, you can get it with `pip install lit`.

-Under Ubuntu groovy the following one liner should install all required
+Under Ubuntu Groovy the following one liner should install all required
 packages:

 ```
 sudo apt install -y git cargo clang-10 cmake g++ git libz3-dev llvm-10-dev llvm-10-tools ninja-build python2 python3-pip zlib1g-dev && sudo pip3 install lit
 ```

 Alternatively, see below for using the provided Dockerfile, or the file `util/quicktest.sh` for exact steps to perform under Ubuntu (or use with the provided Vagrant file).